-Cyber security analysts are often the first and last line of defence against cyber-attacks.
-They are the ones who not only have to deal with the actual technical implementation but also train the broader workforce on the proper usage of systems and work through crises.
+Cybersecurity analysts are often the first and last line of defence against cyberattacks.
+They are the ones who have to deal with the technical implementation.
+They also train the broader workforce on the proper usage of systems and work through crises.

 Academic Qualifications

-- Graduate training in IT or a field closely related to technology is standard.
-Most jobs have much on-the-job training, and cyber security is no different.
-However, the technical prerequisites are much higher for cyber security.
+- Graduate training in IT or a closely related field is standard.
+Most jobs require significant on-the-job training, and cybersecurity is no exception.
+Yet, the technical prerequisites are much higher for cybersecurity.

-- It would help if you were well-versed with the core IT platforms that your employer is using, their weaknesses and how to overcome them.
-Graduating from a top university will add to your overall attractiveness and make it possible for you to apply to more reputable and, thus, higher-paying companies.
+- It would be helpful if you were well-versed in the core IT platforms your employer uses, their weaknesses, and how to overcome them.
+Graduating from a top university will add to your attractiveness.
+It will also make it possible for you to apply to more reputable and, thus, higher-paying companies.

-- Regarding specific degrees, IT and computer science-related fields would be the top preference.
-Some universities offer specific cyber, IT, informatics and network security courses.
+- Specifically, IT and computer science-related fields are the top preference.
+Some universities offer specialised courses in cyber, IT, informatics, and network security.

-- Graduates with these degrees would have a leg up, but since the demand for cyber security professionals far outstrips the supply, graduates in other technical fields, such as science, mathematics and engineering, and even business, have more than a fair chance of getting hired.
+- Graduates with these degrees would have a leg up.
+Yet, the demand for cybersecurity professionals far outstrips the supply.
+This means graduates in other technical fields have a good chance of getting hired.
+These fields include science, mathematics, engineering, and even business.

-- Certified in Risk and Information Systems Control (CRISC) – Ideal for IT risk management professionals but can also benefit control and assurance teams and is all about the impact of IT risks – from identification to mitigation and control.
+- Certified in Risk and Information Systems Control (CRISC) is ideal for IT risk management professionals.
+It can also benefit control and assurance teams.
+CRISC focuses on the impact of IT risks, from identification to mitigation and control.

-- Certified Information Systems Auditor (CISA) – This is the route if your interests lie in the governance and audit side.
+- Certified Information Systems Auditor (CISA) – This is the route if your interests lie in the governance and audit sides.

-- Certified Information Security Manager (CISM) – This certification is well suited for information security managers and even the IT leadership within a company.
+- Certified Information Security Manager (CISM) is well-suited for information security managers.
+It’s also suitable for IT leadership within a company.
 It adds a business flavour to IT security, creating an ideal blend of the two disciplines.

-- Certified Ethical Hacker Certification (CEH) – Certified ethical hacking is the right tool for organisations to use to protect against hackers.
-Besides being certified to detect and exploit vulnerabilities in target systems such as malware or other attacks, you will use your expertise to assess the security and effectiveness of organisations.
+- The Certified Ethical Hacker Certification (CEH) is the ideal tool for organisations to use in protecting against hackers.
+Certified ethical hacking is the right tool for organisations to use to protect against hackers.
+You are certified to detect and exploit vulnerabilities in target systems, such as malware.
+You will use your expertise to assess the security and effectiveness of organisations.

 Certifications like these are a plus and boost your chances of being on a CV shortlist.
 All suitable certifications will have a formal exam at the end, which makes these certifications valuable.

-Another advantage of such certifications is the networking opportunities.
-Larger organisations usually have local associations that can help you network with other professionals in your field, which can only help you in your career.
+Another advantage of such certifications is the networking opportunities they provide.
+Larger organisations often have local associations.
+They can help you network with other professionals in your field.
+This can only help your career.

-Just a word of caution – not all certifications are beginner-friendly.
-Some are for professionals with at least a few years of experience who are just looking to transition to a more senior role.
-Therefore, closely examine the curriculum before you decide to enrol.
-It should, however, give you enough ideas to start your search for the proper certification.
+A word of caution: not all certifications are beginner-friendly.
+Some are designed for professionals with at least a few years of experience who are seeking to transition to a more senior role.
+Thus, closely examine the curriculum before you decide to enrol.
+It should, however, provide you with enough ideas to begin your search for the proper certification.

 Extra Education

-Doing some extra courses on security-related topics would also be an excellent idea.
-These don’t have to be formal courses, and they differ from standard certifications in the sense that you aren’t doing them for the added CV value but rather to gain some extra knowledge about the field or to fill in any holes in your understanding of certain concepts:
+Taking additional courses in security-related topics would also be an excellent idea.
+These don’t have to be formal courses.
+They differ from standard certifications because you aren’t doing them for the added CV value.
+Rather, you take them to gain some extra knowledge about the field or to fill in any holes in your understanding of certain concepts.

-- Platforms like Coursera and Udemy offer good courses created by industry professionals, and you can access them at quite an affordable price.
+- Platforms like Coursera and Udemy offer good courses created by industry professionals.
+You can access them at quite an affordable price.

-- These might also be good for beginners, which is invalid with more complex formal certifications.
-You can complete them at your own pace and even use them to get a first look-in at cyber security.
+- These might also be suitable for beginners, which is particularly beneficial when compared to more complex formal certifications.
+You can complete them at your own pace and even use them to get a first look at cybersecurity.

 - Such courses can also help you look at the various niches within the broader cybersecurity field and decide which interests you the most.